Eric S. Edelman

-Ambassador Eric S. Edelman, senior advisor at FDD, retired as a career minister from the U.S. Foreign Service on May 1, 2009.
-He is currently Counselor at the Center for Strategic and Budgetary Assessments, Roger Hertog Distinguished Practitioner in Residence at the Philip Merrill Center for Strategic Studies at the Johns Hopkins University School of Advanced International Studies, and a non-resident senior fellow at the Miller Center of Public Affairs at the University of Virginia.
+Ambassador Eric S. Edelman retired as a career minister in the U.S. Foreign Service on May 1, 2009.
+He serves as chair of FDD’s Turkey Program and as an advisor to FDD’s Center on Military and Political Power.
+He also serves as a counselor at the Center for Strategic and Budgetary Assessments, as a distinguished practitioner in residence at the Philip Merrill Center for Strategic Studies at the Johns Hopkins University School of Advanced International Studies, and as a non-resident senior fellow at the Miller Center of Public Affairs at the University of Virginia.

-Eric has served in senior positions at the Departments of State and Defense, as well as the White House, where he led organizations providing analysis, strategy, policy development, security services, trade advocacy, public outreach, citizen services and congressional relations.
-As the undersecretary of defense for policy (August, 2005–January 2009), he oversaw strategy development as DoD’s senior policy official with global responsibility for bilateral defense relations, war plans, special operations forces, homeland defense, missile defense, nuclear weapons and arms control policies, counter-proliferation, counter-narcotics, counter-terrorism, arms sales, and defense trade controls.
+Eric has served in senior positions at the departments of State and Defense as well as at the White House, where he led organizations responsible for analysis, strategy, policy development, security services, trade advocacy, public outreach, citizen services, and congressional relations.
+As the under secretary of defense for policy (August 2005–January 2009), he oversaw strategy development as the Defense Department’s senior policy official with global responsibility for bilateral defense relations, war plans, special operations forces, homeland defense, missile defense, nuclear weapons and arms control policies, counter-proliferation, counter-narcotics, counterterrorism, arms sales, and defense trade controls.